Pareekshit08/WebDev-Udemy-/README.md

 npm install
 nodemon app.js
 ```
 Ensure MongoDB is running locally.
-Visit http://localhost:[port]/.(enter the port number displayed in the terminal) in your browser to view the project.
+Visit http://localhost:[port]/. (enter the port number displayed in the terminal) in your browser to view the project.

 ## 3. Dice Challenge